Sports Endocrine and Metabolism

-Once completed, we use your resting metabolic rate calories to provide a foundation for your calories burned during a day.
+Once completed, we use your RMR calories to provide a foundation for your calories burned during a day.
 We then add calories burned during activities of daily living and exercise calories to get a total calorie expenditure for the day.

 DEXA Body Composition-Bone Density Scan

 DEXA stands for Dual-energy X-ray Absorptiometry.
 This painless, non-invasive procedure scans your body as you lie on a table and only requires a few specific pre-test conditions to ensure the highest accuracy and repeatability of subsequent testing.

 The DEXA Body Composition and Bone Density Scans take about 30 minutes and are commonly used to measure bone mineral density for detecting low bone density or osteoporosis.
 It is also the gold standard of estimating body composition, including your muscle mass and body fat percentage.

 Download the Pre-Test Instructions to prepare for your DEXA Body Composition Scan.